-The markets for our products and services are characterized by intense competition, evolving industry standards, emerging business and distribution models, disruptive technology developments, short life cycles, price sensitivity and frequent new product introductions (including alternatives with limited functionality available at lower costs or free of charge).
+The markets for our products and services are characterized by intense competition, evolving industry standards, emerging business and distribution models, disruptive technology developments, short life cycles, customer price sensitivity and frequent new product introductions (including alternatives with limited functionality available at lower costs or free of charge).
 Any of these factors could create downward pressure on pricing and gross margins and could adversely affect our renewal and upgrade rates, as well as our ability to attract new customers.
-Our future success will depend on our ability to enhance and better integrate our existing products and services, introduce new products and services on a timely and cost-effective basis, meet changing customer needs, extend our core technology into new applications, and anticipate emerging standards, business models, software delivery methods and other technological developments, such as the evolution and emergence of digital application marketplaces as a direct sales and software delivery environment.
-These digital application marketplaces often have exclusive distribution for certain platforms, which may make it more difficult for us to compete in these markets.
-If any competing products, services or operating systems that do not support our solutions achieve widespread acceptance, our operating results could suffer.
+Our future success will depend on our continued ability to enhance and better integrate our existing products and services, introduce new products and services in a timely and cost-effective manner, meet changing customer needs, extend our core technology into new applications, and anticipate emerging standards, business models, software delivery methods and other technological developments, such as the emergence and evolution of digital application marketplaces as a direct sales and software delivery environment.
+These digital application marketplaces are often the exclusive distributors for certain platforms, which may make it more difficult for us to compete on those platforms.
+If any competing products, services or operating systems that are not compatible with our solutions achieve widespread acceptance, our operating results could suffer.
 In addition, consolidation has occurred among some of the competitors in the markets in which we compete.
 Further consolidations in these markets may subject us to increased competitive pressures and may therefore harm our results of operations.